sandeepdot1/spendkey-assignment/frontend/README.md

 # E-Commerce Frontend (React)

-This is a minimal React frontend for the e-commerce backend running at `http://localhost:5000`.
+This is the React frontend for the e-commerce backend running at `http://localhost:5000`.

 ## Requirements